insn0w/Demo/README.md

 To set up the workflow:

 Go to your repository in GitHub and then click Actions > New workflow.
-Click set up a workflow yourself and add the following content:
+Click set up a workflow yourself and add the following content.
+In this example, push against the main branch of project:

    <img src="images/2.png">

+ Build and runs on the latest Ubuntu instances available:

    <img src="images/3.png">

 Now, add the steps required:

    - The first one checks-out our repository under $GITHUB_WORKSPACE, so our workflow can access it.